Scaling ResNets in the Large-depth Regime: Concentration of Sub-Gaussian Random Matrices

-In this appendix, we are interested in the concentration of linear and quadratic forms of sub-Gaussian matrices (Lemma \ref{lemma:bound-deviations-linear} and Lemma \ref{lemma:bound-deviations-quadratic}).
+We now aim at deriving more involved results on concentration of linear and quadratic forms of sub-Gaussian matrices (Lemma \ref{lemma:bound-deviations-linear} and Lemma \ref{lemma:bound-deviations-quadratic}).
 These two propositions are byproducts of the main result of \citet{kontorovich2014concentration}, which generalizes McDiarmid's inequality to sub-Gaussian variables.
 We start by a technical result regarding the sub-Gaussian diameter introduced by \citet{kontorovich2014concentration}, whose definition is recalled below.

 \begin{definition} Let $X$ be a real-valued random variable, $X'$ an independent copy of $X$, and $\varepsilon$ a Rademacher random variable, independent of $X$ and $X'$.
 Then the sub-Gaussian diameter of $X$ is defined as the smallest $t$ such that $\varepsilon |X-X'|$ is $t^2$ sub-Gaussian. \end{definition}